-More specifically Wetlands International uses the following criteria to delineate a partnership:
+More specifically Wetlands International uses the following criteria to delineate a partnership: Joint initiative and effort with distinct contributions of each partner to achieve mutually agreed goals and objectives in the field of conservation and wise use or wetlands

-- 1. Joint initiative and effort with distinct contributions of each partner to achieve mutually agreed goals and objectives in the field of conservation and wise use or wetlands - 2.
-Mutual/equal relationship in terms of monitoring and reviewing formal or informal and adapting or ending the partnership, i.e. neither party is more in control than the other
+Mutual/equal relationship in terms of accountability, monitoring and reviewing - formal or informal - and adapting or ending the partnership, i.e. neither party is more in control than the other

 A partnership can be with one or several partners.
+Partnerships can vary: from national to the regional level, from big to small.
 Key words are "jointly" and "equity".
 Envisaged contributions can be of financial, technical, human or material nature, expertise, knowledge or any other kind of resources.
 To emphasise the commitment of each partner and to be able to monitor the progress and effectiveness of the partnership, it should be formalised in a legally binding partnership agreement.